Skip to main content

 Approval of minutes and terms of reference

-Action 1: SE to take forward discussions on timescale for proposed legislation and update members at a future meeting.
+Action 1: discussions on timescale for proposed legislation to be taken forward and members to be updated at a future meeting.

 Actions arising from previous meeting (including Chair and Welsh Government (WG) updates)